Geeky Things to do in London

 I’ve always been a massive nerd.
 I used to be that kid that would stay in reading instead of going out to play, and I still am that adult that stays in reading rather than going out to play.
 BUT when I was a young adult I developed this love for travel, and suddenly found a way I could twin my geekiness with travelling.
 How?
 By visiting nerdy attractions, of course!

 There are plenty of these all over the globe, but I’d argue that nowhere has as many as London.
 It ties with Mexico City for the city with the most museums in the world, it has a really distinct literary scene, it has a *ahem* interesting political climate, and plenty of British and global history to learn about.
-There are so many geeky things to do in London that’ll make your inner Gretchen Grundler squeal with delight.

 The Best Geeky Things to do in London